book reviews

 Here is Conroy’s introduction to the book:

 Gone With the Wind is The Iliad with a Southern accent, burning with the humiliation of Reconstruction.
 It is the song of the fallen, unregenerate Troy, the one sung in a lower key by the women who had to pick up the pieces of a fractured society when their sons and husbands returned with their cause in their throats, when the final battle cry was sounded.
-It is the story of war told by the women who did not lose it and who refused to believe in its results long the occupation had begun.”
+It is the story of war told by the women who did not lose it and who refused to believe in its results long after the occupation had begun.”

 And here’s his description of Scarlett:

 “The book begins and ends with Tara, but it is Scarlett herself who represents the unimaginable changes that the war has wrought on all Southerners.
-It was in Southern women that the deep hatred the war engendered came to nest for real in the years of Reconstruction.
+It was in Southern women that the deep hatred the war engendered came to rest for real in the years of Reconstruction.
 The women of the South became the only American women to know the hard truths of war firsthand.
 They went hungry just as their men did on the front lines in Virginia and Tennessee, they starved when these men failed to come home for four straight growing seasons, and hunger was an old story when the war finally ended.
-The men of Chancellorsville, Franklin, and the Wilderness seemed to have left some residue of fury on the smoking, blood-drenched fields of battle, whose very names because sacred in the retelling.
+The men of Chancellorsville, Franklin, and the Wilderness seemed to have left some residue of fury on the smoking, blood-drenched fields of battle, whose very names became sacred in the retelling.
 But the Southern women, forced to live with that defeat, had to build granaries around the heart to store the poisons that the glands of rage produced during that war and its aftermath.
 The Civil War still feels personal in the South, and what the women of the South brought to peacetime was Scarlett O’Hara’s sharp memory of exactly what they had lost.”

 “Scarlett springs alive in the first sentence of the book and holds the narrative center for more than a thousand pages.
 She is a fabulous, one-of-a-kind creation, and she does not utter a dull line in the entire book.
 She makes her uncontrollable self-centeredness seem like the most charming thing in the world and one feels she would be more than a match for Anna Karenina, Lady Macbeth or any of Tennessee Williams’ women.
 Her entire nature shines with the joy of being pretty and sought after and frivolous in the first chapters and we see her character darkening slowly throughout the book.
 She rises to meet challenge after challenge as the war destroys the world she was born into as a daughter of the South.
 Tara made her charming, but the war made her Scarlett O’Hara.”